bryanthrmn/Brawl-Stars-CE/SECURITY.md

 Beware of OS > 5.5 !

-Many programs, such as Oiram CE, Geometry CE and more are written in ASM/C or ICE However, due to an irresponsible act of a Mathematics teacher, Texas Instruments reacted by removing the management of such programs since the 5.5.1 update.
+Many programs, such as Oiram CE, Geometry CE and more are written in ASM/C or ICE.

+However, due to an irresponsible act of a Mathematics teacher, Texas Instruments reacted by removing the management of such programs since the 5.5.1 update.

 To know the version (OS) of your calculator, do the following :